KanishR1/RISCV-Processor-Using-TLV/README.md

 #### Counter-Output with Calculator  Integration
-The TL-Verilog code for fibonacci series is shown below :
+The TL-Verilog code is shown below :
 ```
    reset = *reset;